sebeichholz/traefik2-template/README.md

 - docker tipps for using the whole thing with namespaced docker and minimum capabilities (both for security reasons)

 ## traefik templates
+(copy them from here or take the files from the "traefik" folder)

 ### traefik.toml
 	[log]